 - FBC with differential, renal and liver profile

 - Dipstick urinalysis for protein

-- Blood pressure (including post treatment).
+- Blood pressure (including post treatment)

+- INR if clinically indicated

+- (For patients on warfarin, weekly INR until stable warfarin dose established, then INR prior to each cycle.)

 Disease monitoring:

 • Disease monitoring should be in line with the patient's treatment plan and any other test/s as directed by the supervising Consultant.